-Despite its name, Organic Sprouted Buckwheat is not from the wheat family.
-This naturally gluten-free seed is actually from a flowering fruit in the rhubarb family.
+Sprouted buckwheat is earthy, nutritious and naturally gluten-free.
+Despite its name, buckwheat is not related to wheat; it is actually from a flowering fruit in the rhubarb family.
 It is rich in protein and essential amino acids like lysine and arginine, which many major cereal crops are deficient in.
-Sprouting improves it’s digestibility, cook time, taste and texture, making it’s distinct earthy flavour more mild.

 The whole buckwheat groat goes through a slow soaking and sprouting period to enhance its texture, reduce its cook time to just 10 minutes, and make it easier to digest.
 Sprouting also mellows buckwheat’s distinct flavour for a lighter, subtler taste.
 It’s earthy flavour can be compared to hoppy beer (in fact, buckwheat is often an ingredient in gluten-free beer).

 When cooked as a whole grain, sprouted buckwheat has a soft, fluffy texture that’s great for salads, grain bowls and pilafs.
 If you cook it a little longer it becomes an amazingly creamy porridge.
 We love combining it with other warm, earthy flavours like cinnamon.
 Sprouting breaks down the structures of the seed, giving it a light and perfectly crunchy texture.
 Try toasting it as a delicious addition to granolas and muselis.
 You can swap it 1:1 for unsprouted buckwheat.
 Check out our recipes page for delicious recipes, or for detailed cooking methods, read our cooking guide.